glebtsereteli/GMRoomLoader/README.md

 # Use Cases
 * **Procedural Generation**.
 Create custom level templates and place them procedurally throughout your levels (e.g. dungeon rooms, NPCs, enemy encounters, or randomized props).
 * **Chunking**.
 Divide large rooms into smaller sections, loading or unloading them dynamically as the player approaches or moves away.
 * **UI**.
-If you’re tired of hard-coding menus while waiting for GameMaker's [GUI Layers](https://github.com/orgs/YoYoGames/projects/13/views/1?pane=issue&itemId=31152377), design your interfaces directly in the Room Editor and load them on the fly in-game.
+Design your interfaces directly in the Room Editor and load them on the fly in-game.
 * **Room Thumbnails**.
 Take screenshots of your rooms and use them in your level selection menu.

 # Features